How to Build a Winning Culture #3: Ownership as a Team Game

 Collective Deal Ownership: A Closer Look

-If you are in sales, you might be familiar with the feeling that the onus of making an opportunity successful is on you.
-In reality, when we think about the full customer experience across the lifecycle:
+If you're in sales, you might be familiar with the feeling that the onus of making an opportunity successful is on you.
+But when we think about the full customer lifecycle — from Awareness and Prospecting, through Selling and Closing, to Value Delivery, Upselling, and Renewals — it's a cross-functional game.
+The more we embrace that reality, the more value we can create together, especially when underpinned by a common language.

 How Collective Deal Ownership Elevates MEDDPICC Implementation